-Nachos are often an absolute killer when it comes to calories, so we have spruced up this all time favourite with not one but two new recipes- for meat-lovers and vegetarians.
+Nachos are often an absolute killer when it comes to calories, so we have spruced up this all time favourite with not one but two new recipes for both meat-lovers and vegetarians.
 Now you can have all the taste without the guilt!

 Not So Naughty Nachos

 Cals per serve: 315 Prep Time: 20mins Cooking Time: 10min Serves: 2

 - 1/2 teaspoons Chilli Powder (1g)

 - 100g Lean Beef Mince

 - 100g Canned Lentils, rinsed & drained

 - 1/2 x 400g cans Diced Tomato (200g)

 - 1 Tomato (167g), chopped